 Professionally speaking, older audiences won't appreciate the use of unfamiliar idioms and vernacular I utilized in three years of scholastic fundraising.
 While the presentations were generally scripted, the vocabulary was less specific and more about building rapport.

 People like speakers who appeal to them in a direct and understandable manner, and in 35 years of sales situations and writing, finding the correct level of vocabulary has made a difference.

-My background runs the range from sports to business, political campaigns that follow a consistent theme, 'shorts' (250 words), feature length articles, college papers, even a 73,000 word book.
+My background runs the range from sports to business, political campaigns, 'shorts' (250 words), feature length articles, college papers, even a 73,000 word book.
 I firmly believe you write to your audience.

-Much of my 30 years of business writing has been topical/subject matter related, with fact checking, using quotes appropriately, and formatting a major part of writing projects.
+Much of my 30 years of business writing has been topical/subject matter related.
+Fact checking, using quotes appropriately, and formatting is a major part of writing projects.
 As a freelancer, I have turned 'numbers' (ie.- number of flights for a municipal airport, or hospital patient intakes and cost for various procedures) into readable articles.

 Having edited material from Executive Compensation handbook level to a children's read-along book series, I have great flexibility in working with simple or complex words or thoughts to make specific points.
 K.I.S.S. stands for 'Keep it simple, stupid', and that means if you have a point to make, don't dance around with 10 other ideas.

 As a tutor, stopping the 6-comma sentence is a basic start on better writing.
-Putting ideas into reasonable-coherent order is a teachable skill.
+Putting ideas into reasonably coherent order is a teachable skill.
 If "How can I get what's in my head onto the page?" is the necessary thing to fix, I can very definitely help.